What to Expect from Fashion and Sustainability in 2019

 To back it up, they create video diaries of their supplier process.
 So you can see just how they made the decisions to work with the best quality teams.

 Last but by no means least, is Ruby Moon.
 They are a long-standing example of social enterprise best practice.
 At every touch point, they consider their impact on the world.
 All pieces are made from recycled fishing nets and 100% net profit supports women entrepreneurs in across 13 countries.
+Oh yeah, they’re also a vegan clothing brand too!

 The final organisation for our line up is ALICAS !
 They will join us on the panel to share insights on how we can use wasted retail stock to support domestic violence survivors.
 Creating both environmental and social value when we need it most!